adedner/dune-fempy/doc/sphinx/usage.rst

 Setting up a space
 ###############################################

 In Dune-Fempy the **space** refers to the function space used in our finite element method.
-The space can be set up in python in an identical way to the grid as follows
+The space can be set up in python in an identical way to the grid as follows.

 .. code-block:: python